alyson-mei/obsidian-memo/README.md

 Tavily Search: [tavily.com](https://www.tavily.com/) \
 AI Model: [Gemini 2.5 Flash Preview 05-20](https://cloud.google.com/vertex-ai/generative-ai/docs/models/gemini/2-5-flash)

-## saturday, 16 august 2025 | 18:14
+## saturday, 16 august 2025 | 18:15
 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./time-dark.svg">
   <img src="./time-light.svg" alt="Time Progress">
 </picture>

 ## weather outside
-Weather in Moscow (2025-08-16, 18:00)
+Weather in Moscow (2025-08-16, 18:15)

-🌡️ Temp: 22.8°C (feels like 22.8°C) <br>
+🌡️ Temp: A warm 22.8°C (feels like 22.8°C) <br>
-☁️ Condition: Cloudy <br>
+☁️ Condition: Heavily cloudy skies <br>
-🌬️ Wind: A light SW breeze at 3.2 m/s, with gusts up to 5.4 m/s <br>
+💨 Wind: A light SW breeze at 2.9 m/s, with gentle gusts up to 4.8 m/s <br>
-💧 Humidity: 48% <br>
+💧 Humidity: 49% <br>
-📈 Pressure: 1008 mb (sea level) <br>
+📉 Pressure: Around 1008 mb (sea level) and 995 mb (surface) <br>
-☁️ Cloud cover: Almost completely overcast (98%) <br>
+☁️ Cloud cover: Almost completely overcast at 98%, with clouds quite high up (base at 4 km) <br>
-☀️ UV index: 0 (no UV detected) <br>
-👁️ Visibility: Excellent at 16 km <br>
+👁 Visibility: Excellent at 16 km <br>

-☁️ Subdued Cloudy Afternoon <br>
+☁️ Mellow Afternoon <br>
-A gentle, warm afternoon under a blanket of clouds.
-The world feels soft and quiet, perfect for a leisurely stroll or some peaceful reflection as the day winds down.
+A tranquil, heavily clouded afternoon in Moscow.
+The air is warm and still, perfect for a gentle stroll as the day slowly winds down.

 ## digital fragments: Liz's journal
 hi, i'm Liz! i write code for a living and live in a city where neon spills through windows at all hours and the gentle thrum of servers feels more like home than silence